17 foods that should and shouldn’t go in the fridge

 Is there a more underrated food than onions?
-Seriously, think about just how many dishes contain onions – it's almost harder to think of a recipe that doesn't use them.
-Our student meal plan uses 15 of them (12 brown, three red) for a month's worth of food, and we could easily have included more.
+Seriously, think about just how many dishes contain onions.
+It's almost harder to think of a recipe that doesn't use them.
+Our student meal plan uses over a dozen of them for a month's worth of food.

-Like onions, garlic is a lynchpin of so, so many of your favourite dishes – especially a good bowl of pasta.
-And, again like onions, garlic is best kept in the cupboard, not the fridge.
+Like onions, garlic is a lynchpin of so many of your favourite dishes – especially a good bowl of pasta.

 Stored at room temperature in a dry (and, preferably, dark) environment, garlic should last for a few months.
 But keep it in the fridge and it could go mouldy or start sprouting within just a few weeks.

-There are few things in life greater than the first bite into a crunchy apple.
-So, if you want to keep your Granny Smith, your Pink Lady or, indeed, your Golden Delicious in tip-top condition, your best course of action is to keep them in the fridge.
+There are few things in life greater than the first bite of a crunchy apple.
+So, if you want to keep your Granny Smith, your Pink Lady or, indeed, your Golden Delicious in tip-top condition, keep them in the fridge.

 Apples hold their moisture best when kept in a cold, dark environment, and you're most likely to keep them fresher for longer if you leave them in the plastic bag they came in (as long as it has a couple of holes in it).

-To ensure these colourful comrades don't lose any of their magic, keep your peppers in the fridge.
-If they came in a plastic bag, don't discard it – this will help regulate the moisture levels of your peppers, which in turn keeps them fresh for as long as possible.
+To ensure peppers don't lose any of their magic, keep them in the fridge.
+If they came in a plastic bag, don't discard it.
+This will help regulate the moisture levels of your peppers, which in turn keeps them fresh for as long as possible.

-And, as with so many fruits and vegetables, you should keep your peppers in the salad drawer at the bottom of your fridge because – fun fact – this also helps to maintain the correct moisture level for your greens.
+And, as with so many fruits and vegetables, you should keep your peppers in the salad drawer at the bottom of your fridge.
+This also helps to maintain the correct moisture level for your greens.

 While lemons will still be perfectly edible if you keep them in the cupboard, they'll only stay that way for about a week or so.
 Stick them in the fridge, however, and your lemons could last for up to a month.

-A month should be more than enough time to use your lemons in whatever recipe you'd been planning for, but if you're up against the clock, it's worth knowing that you can use lemon juice to keep avocados fresh, too.
+A month should be more than enough time to use your lemons in whatever recipe you've been planning.
+But if you're up against the clock, it's worth knowing that you can use lemon juice to keep avocados fresh too.

 When it comes to cake, there's no greater authority on the subject than The Hummingbird Bakery.
 Honestly, if you haven't tried their cakes, get involved.